 What is Beech Leaf Disease (BLD)?

 BLD threatens our native stands of American beech tree, as well as other beech species.
-BLD is caused by a microscopic nematode, a small worm-like animal, that infests leaves and buds.
+It is a fungal disease spread by nematodes, which are microscopic worms.
 The nematode that causes BLD is a non-native invasive Litylenchus crenatae subsp. mccannii.

-It is uncertain how L. crenatae spreads between trees, but it is thought that the nematode can move on films of water on leaves and buds to infest new parts of the tree.
+The L. crenatae are spread from leaf to leaf via water droplets.
 This type of spread is what is thought to create the typical BLD darkened banding or stripes between the veins of leaves.
 The banding may be followed by early leaf drop in summer, and then branch die back.
 Some of the branches on the west side of the tree are showing this pattern.

 This European weeping beech is separated from our natural areas and does not have other beeches in proximity.
 The long distance and haphazard appearance of the nematodes suggests that a vector may move the nematodes across a greater distance than a nematode can travel themselves.
 Holden scientists have sampled various birds by capturing them briefly in nets to look for L. crenatae DNA in fecal samples.
 Many fecal samples have tested positive for L. crenatae, so it is possible that birds are helping to spread BLD.